 Steps that NHMRC and ARC taking to implement the 2018 Code and Investigation Guide

 With the release of the 2018 Code and Investigation Guide, other NHMRC documents such as the NHMRC Funding Agreement, NHMRC policy on misconduct related to NHMRC funding (2016) and the Australian Research Integrity Committee Framework (2011) (together with ARC) are being reviewed for consistency.
-Our aim is to finalise the revised documents by January 2019.
+Updating documents will be placed on the website as they are developed.

 Information on the review of ARC documents is available from the ARC website.